 what makes a good and happy state--- (Microcosm

 III.
-The Ideal State -- Utopia (The term "utopia" comes from St. Thomas More, executed by Henry VIII, patron saint of lawyers.)
+The Ideal State -- Plato's Republic is a Utopia (The term "utopia" comes from St. Thomas More, who was executed by Henry VIII in the 16th century, and is the patron saint of lawyers.)

 A. Key is that everybody occupies the place for which his nature has suited him.
 Society is stratified, not by birth, family, or wealth, but by the objective standard of who's best at what.
 Who's most suited to do what.)